-In the Greater London Authority Economics team we provide the latest economic data for London and interpret how this may affect policy.
+GLA Economics provides the latest economic data for London and interprets how this may affect policy.
 This includes analysis of recent developments in London’s economy and forecasts for the next couple of years.

 Monitoring London's economy